February 29, 2012, 12p - 1p

 Earth Day 2012: Mobilize the Earth is Sunday, April 22nd.
 The Marriott Library Green Committee will have a table at the annual ASUU Earthfest with information about the sustainability work being done at the library.
 This is an opportunity to ask questions and chat with library staff dedicated to greening the library and campus.
 There will also be free books!

 March 29, 2012 through May 29, 2012

 The Paper Project was a collaborative project between the Marriott Library Green Committee and the U’s EnviroClub funded by the Sustainable Campus Initiative Fund (SCIF).
 This project included the run of two (2) exhibits intended to educate and create awareness about paper consumption, the choices individuals have, and environmental impacts:

-- The Life Cycle of Paper, located in the Knowledge Commons exhibit space, level 2, between the Librarian’s suite and the Computing and Media Services (CMS) desk.
+- The Life Cycle of Paper, located in the Knowledge Commons exhibit space, level 2, between the Librarian’s suite and the Student Computing Services (SCS) desk.
 This exhibit will tell a story of the “Life Cycle of Paper” from creation to print, highlighting consumer impacts.

 - Print Alternatives & Smart Printing in the Library, located in the display cases on level 2.
 This exhibit will educate students on print alternatives available in the library and smart printing choices that can reduce the amount of resources used when printing.